Flotomate/product_docs/source/installation-guide/file-server/flotomate-file-server-installation-guide.rst

 - Deployment of Patches.
 - Deployment of Packages.
-- Self-upgrade of Flotomate Agent application.
+- Self-upgrade of Motadata Agent application.

 Shared drive configuration in our product has been deprecated, and the architecture allows delivery of Patch/Packages to Agent/Relay via File Server only.